-NRICH has been invited to lead six face-to-face PD days for primary teachers in the London Borough of Tower Hamlets over the academic year 2016-17, focusing on Leadership for Learning in mathematics.
-Two teachers from each of 25 primary schools will come together on each day with two members of the NRICH primary team to explore ways of integrating the three aims into the primary
+NRICH has been invited to lead a series of linked face-to-face PD days for primary teachers in the London Borough of Tower Hamlets over the academic year 2016-17, focusing on Leadership for Learning in mathematics.
+Two teachers from each of 25 primary schools will come together on each day with two members of the NRICH primary team to explore ways of integrating the three aims into

 Each session will offer opportunities to explore the role of NRICH tasks in nurturing confident, resourceful and enthusiastic teachers and learners of mathematics, and gap tasks will encourage the development and embedding of these ideas in their schools throughout the year.